Printmaking Presses

 In 2017, I purchased this etching press:

 It was homemade by someone who wanted to print their own Christmas cards.
 For artwork under 12” wide and 16” tall, it works great.
 I used it to print Crotched Mountain in Fall, Winter Birch and Winter Shadows among others.
+In 2024, I sold this press to some people who are going to use in kids' programs.

 To print Vanguard, I rented the Conrad Machine with a 24"x48" bed at D.M.
 Penny Press Inc. in nearby Manchester.